Vuoi leggerlo in Italiano? Clicca qui!

-- Become a member of some Italian magazines like www.internazionale.com, and make sure to go through a couple of articles a week.
+- Become a member of some Italian magazines like www.internazionale.com, and make sure to go through a couple of articles each week.

 - Write down two Italian sentences every day, using the new words you have come across.

-My powerful habits (Yes, I am too a serial language learner)
+My learning habits (Yes, I am too a serial language learner)

 - I review.
-I make sure I can spend one or two sessions a week review my word list or reading my articles a second time.
+I make sure I can spend one or two sessions a week reviewing my wordlist or reading my articles a second time.

 - I blend my interests with language learning (e.g., I read about a subject I am interested in my target language).